-- A. Employees hired prior to November 1, 1997 shall earn sick leave at the rate of twelve (12) hours for each full month of employment. (eighteen [18] days per year) - B. Employees hired on or after November 1, 1997 shall earn sick leave at the rate of ten (10) hours for each full month of employment. (fifteen [15] days per year) - C. No more than twelve hundred (1200) hours (one hundred fifty [150 days] sick leave may be carried from one calendar year to the next. - D. Except as hereinafter provided, to the extent accumulated, sick leave with pay shall be allowed an employee who is incapacitated due to sickness or injury, or when, due to exposure to contagious disease, the presence of the employee may jeopardize the health of others, or when necessary for medical examination or treatment of the employee.
+- A. Employees hired prior to November 1, 1997 shall earn sick leave at the rate of twelve (12) hours for each full month of employment. (eighteen [18] days per year) - B. Employees hired on or after November 1, 1997 shall earn sick leave at the rate of ten (10) hours for each full month of employment. (fifteen [15] days per year) - C. No more than twelve hundred (1200) hours (one hundred fifty [150 days] sick leave may be carried from one calendar year to the next. - D. Paid sick leave may be used in accordance with RCW 49.46.210 and RCW 49.76.030.
 Accrued sick leave may also be used for the purpose of undergoing the physical examination necessary to obtain a commercial driver's license (CDL); provided however, the employee shall not be relieved from duty for such purpose until 2:00 p.m. or later during his/her work day.
-Sick leave must be supported by a certificate from a registered practicing physician or bona fide practitioner, if requested by the Public Works Director or designee.
-The Employer will allow the employee to utilize up to two (2) hours of paid leave to cover time from the job for appointment with physician for CDL recertification. - 1.
-If an employee's CDL is suspended, the Employer will make a good faith effort to accommodate the employee (i.e., assign the employee to assignments not requiring a CDL) up to a ninety (90) day period from the date of suspension within the employee's current classification.
+The Employer will allow the employee to utilize up to two (2) hours of paid leave to cover time from the job for appointment with physician for CDL recertification.

+- 1. If an employee's CDL is suspended, the Employer will make a good faith effort to accommodate the employee (i.e., assign the employee to assignments not requiring a CDL) up to a ninety (90) day period from the date of suspension within the employee's current classification.
 If the Employer is unable to accommodate the employee within the employee's current classification, then the Employer will assign the employee to another position within COUNCIL Bargaining Units (or the employee may be placed on leave without pay for the shift(s) until another position is available).
 The employee shall be paid within the pay grade to which the employee is assigned.
-An employee whose CDL is reinstated within ninety (90) days from the effective date of the CDL suspension will be reinstated to the employee's former position.

-- E. Employees may utilize their accrued sick leave and other accrued leave to care for the child of the employee under the age of eighteen (18) with a health condition that requires treatment or supervision as defined in Washington Administrative Code. - F. Emergency Sick Leave Account: Employees who have accrued one hundred fifty (150) days may accrue an additional maximum of thirty (30) days in a special emergency sick leave account.
+An employee whose CDL is reinstated within ninety (90) days from the effective date of the CDL suspension will be reinstated to the employee's former position. - E. Sick leave will be reported in accordance with the County Personnel Manual. - F. Emergency Sick Leave Account: Employees who have accrued one hundred fifty (150) days may accrue an additional maximum of thirty (30) days in a special emergency sick leave account.
 Accrual and usage shall be as follows: - 1.
 One-third (1/3) of sick leave accrued at the end of each calendar year, above the one hundred fifty (150) days currently allowed, shall be credited towards the emergency accrual. - 2.
-Employees may use the emergency account only after exhausting the one hundred fifty (150) days of sick leave and all but ten (10) days of accrued annual leave. - G. Employees may utilize accrued sick leave in half hour increments. - H. Employees shall be eligible for Family and Medical Leave pursuant to the policies and procedures adopted by Kitsap County, for the purpose of implementing federal and state statutory requirements. - I. Any or all of an employee's accrued sick leave and other accrued leave may be used to care for an employee's spouse, domestic partner, parent, parent-in-law, or grandparent who has a serious health condition or an emergency condition.
-NOTE: A Domestic Partner is covered under the Sick Leave provision of this Section.
-In order to qualify for this provision, an Employee's Domestic Partner must be registered with the Washington State Registry for Domestic Partners, and employees must show verification of such registry, upon request by the Kitsap County Human Resources Department. - J. Each January, an employee may, at their option, convert their previous calendar year's accumulated and unused sick leave to annual leave on a ten to one (10:1) ratio.
+Employees may use the emergency account only after exhausting the one hundred fifty (150) days of sick leave and all but ten (10) days of accrued annual leave. - G. Employees may utilize accrued sick leave in half hour increments. - H. Employees shall be eligible for Family and Medical Leave pursuant to the policies and procedures adopted by Kitsap County, for the purpose of implementing federal and state statutory requirements. - I. Each January, an employee may, at their option, convert their previous calendar year's accumulated and unused sick leave to annual leave on a ten to one (10:1) ratio.
 (As an example, if the employee earned fifteen [15] days sick leave in a calendar year and used no sick leave, they could convert the fifteen [15] days to 1.5 days annual leave.)
-Employees must submit conversion requests to the employing department on or before January 31.

-K. Part-time employees accrue prorated sick leave based on the employee's established and approved FTE status.
+Employees must submit conversion requests to the employing department on or before January 31. - J. Part-time employees accrue prorated sick leave based on the employee's established and approved FTE status.